 At Springwell we take transition to the different stages of education very seriously.
 We have clear processes in place for transition to Springwell in Y7, for transition from KS3 to KS4 and for the move to post-16 providers in Y11.

 The Y6-7 transition process includes:

-Specific attention is given to those students with SEN or receiving any additional support, so that appropriate information can be shared with Teachers and Teaching Assistants before the start of the academic year.
+Specific attention is given to those students with SEND or receiving any additional support, so that appropriate information can be shared with Teachers and Teaching Assistants before the start of the academic year.

-- The SENCO attends Y5 and Y6 statement / Education Health Care Plan (EHCP) review meetings.
+- The SENDCO attends Y5 and Y6 statement / Education Health Care Plan (EHCP) review meetings.